AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/rPY/Sieve_in_rPython.rst

    At the moment, we believe a table-approach doing the same thing directly is better!

 .. [#arbitrary]
    In this example, we use some arbitrary number (like 6, 7) of “dummy” inherited events for all Protocols.
+Those *not existing* inherited one get a simple ``None`` in the table.
+In real code, this should not happen.
+Then (a)  inherited events are copied down, and (b) empty slots will contain a generic error function [#RT]_.

+.. [#RT]
+   The runtime becomes simpler (and faster) by using a error-function, then using None, and checking for None on every call.
+For this experiment both ways are not needed.